 - Use of the library after 4 p.m. must have special permission from a faculty member. - The library contains a good collection of fiction and non-fiction books for K-12 high reading levels.
 These books may be checked out of the library for a period of two weeks.

-A five cent a day fine will be charged for all overdue books. - The library also contains a good collection of basic reference books.
+- The library also contains a good collection of basic reference books.
 They are not to be checked out or taken out of the library without permission of the librarian. - For leisure time reading, the library supplies many magazines and daily newspapers.
 These materials are not to be taken out of the library without permission of the librarian. - Students are urged to use the library as much as possible. - Library privileges may be revoked if abused.